 FAQs for Staff

 All staff candidates are asked to please submit a staff application (which you can download here) and three written references.
 It is OK to submit your application first, with the references to follow.
-Once we receive your application, you will be contacted by Josh Edelglass, Assistant Director, or Didi Kalmanofsky, Senior Program Staff-Member, to schedule an interview.
+Once we receive your application, you will be contacted by Josh Edelglass, Assistant Director, or another member of our senior team.
 Interviews are conducted in-person or via skype.
 Feel free to e-mail Josh directly in order to schedule your interview.
 Staff candidates generally go through two rounds of interviews, after which, if we want to hire you, we will make a job offer.

 Please contact Josh Edelglass, Assistant Director, with any questions.
 If you submitted an application but never heard from us, that probably means we never received your application and you should contact Josh to arrange to resubmit.
 If you have had your first round interview and haven’t heard from us about scheduling you for a second-round interview, that probably means that we are still waiting to receive one or more of your three required references.
 However, you should e-mail Josh to check in.

 Yes, absolutely, and we take all requests into account.
 However, generally when we hire counselors it is without edah (division) placement.
 We only assign counselors to edot in early June, after we have completed the camper bunking (which happens in May).

 The vast majority of jobs for college-age candidates are full summer, however each summer we do have a handful of one-month only jobs available.
 If you are only available for one session, you should mention this to Josh in your first conversation or e-mail exchange.
 In general, we do not hire Jcs (Junior Counselors) for just one month.